-At St Nicholas our Physical Education lessons are planned and taught in line with the National Curriculum.
+At St Nicholas School, we aim to ensure that all children leave us prepared for the world as ‘Global Explorers’ equipped to pursue any career they choose.
+Our Physical Education lessons are planned and taught in line with the National Curriculum and allows our children to be ‘skilful’ and ‘resourceful’ as well as experiencing different opportunities which allows them to be ‘aspirational’ for their future.
 As a school we aim to ensure that all pupils enjoy, succeed and excel in physically demanding activities and competitive sport.
 We provide opportunities for pupils to develop key skills and become physically confident in a way, which supports their health and fitness.

-Our Physical Education curriculum is progressive and allows learners to develop skills in specific sports fields, which build from Foundation Stage all the way through to year six.
+Our Physical Education curriculum is progressive and allows learners to work towards the big idea of ‘skilfulness’ by developing their abilities in specific sports fields, which build from Foundation Stage all the way through to year six.
 The success of our curriculum is seen in many of our pupils’ who go on to participate in sports teams and groups outside of school.

 Physical Activity is so important to a child’s physical and mental development that we strive to ensure that every child has an opportunity to participate in extra-curricular sports clubs and local cluster competitions.
 Instilling positive attitudes towards physical exercise and competitive sports at a young age can create healthy habits for life.